JoaquinFernandez19/JavaScript-Clock/README.md

-For learning purposes i'd created this clock
+For learning purposes i'd created this clock.
+Thats it.